These ginger veggie wraps are a fun new way to get your veggies. Featuring lemon tahini and a spring roll skin, they’re as tasty as they are healthy!

 Wrapping them up in a spring roll skin, which is typically made from tapioca and rice starch, makes them seem more like a treat, versus simply eating the veggies with a fork.

-It gives a nice chewy texture, and allows you to dip them in the delicious lemon tahini sauce (although they are great and flavorful even without the sauce!).
+The spring roll skin gives a nice chewy texture, and allows you to dip them in the delicious lemon tahini sauce (although they are great and flavorful even without the sauce!).

 Get creative, and use whatever vegetables you have on hand.
 These are seasoned simply with fresh ginger, but once you get the hang of the recipe, feel free to add garlic, onions, or your favorite spices, too.